Does social media affect consumer behavior?

 More buyers are now on social media networks than ever before.
 Consumers are looking for reviews and recommendations.
 Therefore, it’s essential to have a prominent online presence on various social media platforms.

-To start, consumers need awareness about your brand and its offering.
+To start, consumers need awareness of your brand and its offering.
 When they start to narrow down their choices at a later stage, you need a social media influencer to convince them of their choice.
 A constant dialogue between the customer and the brand is essential to keep the relationship strong.
 Attractive and informative content can glue the customers to your brand.

 1. Builds product awareness

 Social media is a huge influence on consumers when they are attempting to build awareness about a particular product.
 When people face a problem, they start searching for a solution.
-But most of the time people do not know which product or service will solve their problems.
+But most of the time, people do not know which product or service will solve their problems.

 How do people get to know about your product?
 A large section of the audience gets to know your brand through the content that is distributed on social media.